Basic Non Ferrous Metal Products Trading License in Dubai

 Submit incorporation documents: Provide passport copies, visa pages, and any relevant business background documentation.

-Obtain your licence: Once documents are approved and fees are paid, the licence is typically issued within three to seven working days.
+Obtain your license: Once documents are approved and fees are paid, the license is typically issued within three to seven working days.

 Open a corporate bank account: Several UAE and international banks operate in the free zone ecosystem.

-Apply for visas: Investor and employee visas can be processed once the licence is active.
+Apply for visas: Investor and employee visas can be processed once the license is active.

 Costs vary depending on the office package selected, the number of visas required, and any optional services such as nominee services or accounting support.
 Prospective investors should request a detailed cost breakdown from an authorised registration agent.